scheidelg/labyrinth/README.md

 # Web Labyrinth

 This project sets up an nginx server inside a Docker container to host a 'web labyrinth' that traps crawlers in an endless maze.
 Each page served up by the labyrinth consists of content pulled randomly from a corpus file, with the content formatted with hyperlinks that retrieve additional labyrinth pages.
-Well-behaved crawlers see a `robots.txt` disallowing access to `/ephi.html`; malicious actors that ignore the `robots.txt` instructions are lured into the labyrinth.
+Well-behaved crawlers see a `robots.txt` disallowing access to all resources with a path starting with '/ephi'; malicious actors that ignore the `robots.txt` instructions are lured into the labyrinth.

 Additional details on the operation of the application are in the comments of the configuration, HTML, and script files.